zsviczian/obsidian-excalidraw-plugin/ea-scripts/Toggle Fullscreen on Mobile.md

 /*
 ![](https://raw.githubusercontent.com/zsviczian/obsidian-excalidraw-plugin/master/images/ea-toggle-fullscreen.jpg)

-Hides Obsidian workspace leaf padding and header (based on option in settings, default is "hide header" = true) which will take Excalidraw to full screen.
+Hides Obsidian workspace leaf padding and header (based on option in settings, default is "hide header" = true) which will take Excalidraw to full screen. ⚠ Note that if the header is not visible, it will be very difficult to invoke the command palette to end full screen.
+Only hide the header if you have a keyboard or you've practiced opening command palette!

 ```javascript
 */